simon-m-mudd/simon-m-mudd.github.io/research/index.md

 ## Overview

 I'm broadly interested in why the surface of the Earth looks the way it does.
 This has led me in a number of directions, including trying to understand the topographic signature of various erosion processes as well as tectonics, how chemical weathering affects morphology, and the evolution of coastal ecosystems.
-Below are some examples of my research projects.

-{% include toc.html %}
+You can have a look at my [Google scholar](https://scholar.google.com/citations?user=9iv6l7wAAAAJ&hl=en) page to see a list of my publications, or navigate to the publications page.
+Below are some recent papers and projects I've been involved in.

 ## Research projects